StrixOSG/CS207ProjectFall2019/README.md

     * D5 to digital pin 27
     * D6 to digital pin 28
     * D7 to digital pin 29
-    * C/D,YP to analog pin 3
+    * CS,YP to analog pin 3
-    * CS,XM to analog pin 2
+    * C/D,XM to analog pin 2
     * WR to analog pin 1
     * RD to analog pin 0
     * RST to reset pin